 The immediate impact area would be the federal 200-mile limit of the Atlantic off the coasts of North Carolina, South Carolina, Georgia, and east Florida to Key West, which is also the South Atlantic Fishery Management Council's (South Atlantic Council) area of jurisdiction.
-In light of the available information, the extent of the boundaries would depend upon the degree of fish immigration/emigration and larval transport, whichever has the greatest geographical range.
+Additionally, the area in the Gulf of Mexico, from a line just south of Cape Sable running due west (25° 09°.000 North Latitude) will be included in the South Atlantic Council's jurisdiction for management of hogfish in the Florida Keys.
+This will be accomplished by Amendment 43 to the Fishery Management Plan for the Reef Fish Resources of the Gulf of Mexico.
+In light of the available information, the extent of the geographical boundaries for this analysis would depend upon the degree of fish immigration/emigration and larval transport, whichever has the greatest geographical range.
+Therefore, the proper geographical boundary to consider effects on the biophysical environment is larger than the entire South Atlantic exclusive economic zone (EEZ).
 The ranges of affected species are described in Section 3.2.
-The most measurable effects would be limited to the area off southern Florida within South Atlantic region.
-For this action, the cumulative effects analysis (CEA) includes an analysis of data dating back to 2004 and through what is expected to take place approximately before or within 2015-2017.
+The most measurable and substantial effects would be limited to the South Atlantic region.